Connect with us

 Kettering Town

-North strugglers have sacked manager Nick Eaden.
+National League North strugglers Kettering Town have sacked manager Nick Eaden.

-The departure of the former Barnsley star was announced in a short statement on Wednesday morning, the Poppies citing their poor start and Tuesday night’s early exit from the for ending his reign.
+The departure of the former Barnsley star was announced in a short statement on Wednesday morning, the Poppies citing their poor start and Tuesday night’s early exit from the FA Cup for ending his reign.

 Steve Kinniburgh and Luke Graham were named as joint caretaker managers and will take charge of Saturday’s league trip to Hereford as officials look to make a permanent appointment.